 The Regional Cycling Plan, which sits alongside this strategy, includes an action programme and targets and performance measures for this mode.
+A principle feature is the development and communication of a regional cycling network.
 It is also important to ensure that new land use development and urban design support cycling as a viable transport mode, particularly for shorter journeys.
 Cycling as part of a longer journey combined with passenger transport also needs to be recognised and adequately provided for within our region.